 Andre Clemente, Founder of New Old Cars, LLC ©

-About the Author: Andre Clemente, a member of the Society of Automotive Historians (SAH), has spent over 12 years in the business of buying and selling of cars – half of which were spent in the classic car/sports car business.
-As an automotive paint fanatic, he spent those same years detailing and learning paint correction on all sorts of cars.
-Andre has been inspecting automotive paintwork in the field since day one, working alongside veteran dealers, brokers, and a licensed concours judge in the process.
-Years of real world practice and application exposed him to many inconsistencies and myths in the practice of authenticating a vehicle’s paint job.
-Rather than keep his knowledge as a trade secret, he has decided to expose everything he has learned with the goal of educating the collector car community, and ultimately shine a brighter light on the cars wearing their true original paint.
+About the Author: Andre Clemente, a member of the Society of Automotive Historians (SAH), has spent over 12 years in the business of buying and selling cars – half of those years were dedicated to the classic car/sports car business.
+As an automotive paint fanatic, Andre has been hyper-focused on learning paint correction and inspecting automotive paintwork, working alongside veteran dealers, brokers, and a licensed Concours judge in the process.
+Years of real-world practice and application gave him the experience to identify inaccuracies and myths that are widely accepted when authenticating a vehicle’s paint job.
+Rather than keep his knowledge as a trade secret, he has decided to share the research and insider details he’s learned to help educate the collector car community, and ultimately shine a brighter light on the cars truly wearing their original paint.

 Other articles you may enjoy:

 Orange Peel: Why Your New Car’s Paint May Look So Bad